 How Resolve Road Conflicts works

 The input features are assessed for their proximity and parallelism to one another as they are symbolized at the reference scale.
-They are ranked and categorized based on the value in the Hierarchy Field.
+They are ranked and categorized based on the Hierarchy Field value.
 Features (or portions of features) are displaced slightly to resolve graphic overlaps and clarify the display.
 The transition is handled smoothly when only a portion of a feature is moved.
 The displacement that took place can be optionally stored in a polygon output feature class.
 Use this feature class as an input to the Propagate Displacement tool to ensure that spatial relationships to other features are maintained.

 The tool displaces features based on their spatial relationships and relative hierarchy: